microsoft/datashaper/javascript/app-framework/docs/report/app-framework.api.md

 //
 // @public (undocumented)
 export function usePersistenceService(): PersistenceService;

+// Warning: (ae-missing-release-tag) "useSetFrameworkSettings" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function useSetFrameworkSettings(resource?: string): (value: any, key?: string) => void;

 // Warning: (ae-missing-release-tag) "useTableBundle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //